wei-hsuan-cheng/wb_humanoid_mpc/docs/humanoid_centroidal_mpc/humanoid_centroidal_mpc.md

 ---

-## 5. Torque approximation in MPC vs actual inverse-dynamics torques
+## 5. Torque approximation in MPC vs. actual inverse-dynamics torques

 - At the **MPC level**, `ExternalTorqueQuadraticCostAD` uses a kinematic/dynamic mapping to estimate leg torques $\tau_{\mathrm{ext}}(x,u)$ from the current state and contact wrenches, and penalizes them with a quadratic cost.
 - This **shapes** the GRFs (wrenches $W_L, W_R$) to be more torque-friendly, but is still an approximate, reduced-order model and a *soft* constraint.